Jerry Stolhand: Australasian circuits

 On October 1, 1968, Stolhand traveled to New Zealand to play on the local golf circuit.
-"I've already been signed up for six tournaments," he told the Honolulu Advertiser "I hope to play in seven."
-Stolhand first received media attention in New Zealand in early December at the Caltex Tournament.
+"I've already been signed up for six tournaments," he told the Honolulu Advertiser.
+"I hope to play in seven."
+Stolhand first received media attention for his play on the New Zealand Golf Circuit in early December at the Caltex Tournament.
 He finished in a tie for 12th place at the event.
 Later in the season, it was noted that Stolhand made the cut at the Wattie's Tournament and BP Tournament.
 As of March 1969, Stolhand was playing on the Asia Golf Circuit.
 In April, Stolhand received media attention for his play at the Taiwan Open.
 He was in the top five at the midway point and finished in the top ten.

 As of May 1969, Stolhand started playing on the Australian circuit.
 He decided to endeavor on a "two-month winter tour."
 During this era, Stolhand played a number of 36-hole tournaments.
 In general, he "play[ed] well in one round only to collapse in the second."
 One of these tournaments was the two-round $1,650 professional purse at South Lakes.
 Stolhand opened with a 72 to put him near the lead, outplaying top golfers like Graham Marsh and David Graham.
 However, he shot a 77 in the final round to finish well back.

 By June, he decided to stay in Australia for a full year.
 Stolhand explained that he was playing full-time in Australia to prepare himself for the PGA Tour Qualifying school and potentially playing on the PGA Tour.
 Early during this experience, Stolhand had much success at minor tournaments throughout the country.
 In late June, he was slated to play the two-round Yarrawonga Open.
 He was considered one of the favorites by Peter Stone of The Age.
 Stolhand opened with a 68 (−3) to tie Peter Mills for the lead.
 However, he shot a final round 73 to finish two back of champion Mills, in solo third.
 Despite the poor finish Stolhand beat a number of notable players, including Walter Godfrey, David Graham, and Vic Bennetts.
 In September, Stolhand played the New South Wales PGA Championship.
 He was again considered one of the favorites.
 Stolhand opened near the lead and eventually finished in a tie for 12th.
 The following week Stolhand played the West End Tournament.
 Other than some shaky putting, Stolhand played "immaculate golf" in the first round, shooting a 70, putting him one off the lead.
 Stolhand was in contention for the remainder of the tournament and ultimately finished in a tie for third.